-Weather Service officials: Hurricane Milton remnants won’t impact Miami Valley
+NWS officials: Hurricane Milton remnants won’t affect Miami Valley

-As Hurricane Milton prepares to hit Florida, people are wondering if southwest Ohio will be in its path akin to Hurricane Helene’s at the end of September.
+As Hurricane Milton prepares to hit Florida, many are wondering whether southwest Ohio will be in its path akin to Hurricane Helene at the end of September.

-The National Weather Service in Wilmington’s forecast for southwest Ohio this week involves sunny skies, high temperatures in the 70s and light winds.
-No heavy rain, thunderstorms or heavy gusts of winds are in sight, which means Hurricane Milton is not expected to hit Miami Valley.
+The National Weather Service in Wilmington’s forecast for this week involves sunny skies, high temperatures in the 70s and light winds.
+No heavy rain, thunderstorms or heavy gusts of wind are in sight, which means Hurricane Milton is not expected to hit the Miami Valley.

 A few weeks ago, Hurricane Helene’s remnants left behind fallen trees, limbs and brush with power outages and damaged signs from storms and heavy wind gusts.

-The remnants left nearly 115,000 utility customers without power on Sept.
-27 with some power outages extended for some areas until at least Sept.
-30.
+The remnants left more than 135,000 utility customers without power on Sept.
+27 with some power outages extended for some areas for several days.

 The NWS had issued a high wind warning for gusts between 45 and 55 mph with 50 mph wind gusts possible.
 Gusts were reported as high as 62 mph in Springboro and Dayton, the NWS reported.